CUSTOMER RELATIONSHIP SUMMARY

 annual per account fees.
 Please see Part 2A of Form ADV for additional information about our advisory services: hunterassociates.com/adv.
 We also invite you to review our compensation and fees: hunterassociates.com/fees.

-• Some investments (such as mutual funds and variable annuities) impose additional fees that will reduce the value of your investment over time.
+• Some investments (such as mutual funds) impose additional fees that will reduce the value of your investment over time.

 Broker-Dealer Services